Are irreconcilable differences grounds for divorce?

 How we can help

-Lisa Pepper is a partner in the family department specialising in Divorce, finance and children matters.
-She is also an accredited mediator.
-Lisa specialises in helping parties with considerable international assets.
-She is ranked as a leading lawyer in Chambers UK, Chambers HNW, The Legal 500, Spears HNW directory and Tatler Advisory.
+Lisa Pepper is a partner in our family law team specialising in divorce, finances and children matters, and is an accredited mediator.
+She is ranked as a leading lawyer in Chambers UK, Chambers HNW, The Legal 500, Spear’s and Tatler Advisory.

 Share this article